mapeditor/tiled/docs/reference/scripting.rst

 Introduction
 ------------

-Initial scripting capabilities have been added to Tiled.
-The API is still incomplete, but many actions can be automated either by interacting with any open assets or by triggering UI actions.
+Tiled can be extended with the use of JavaScript.
+Scripts can be used to implement :ref:`custom map formats <script-registerMapFormat>`, :ref:`custom actions <script-registerAction>` and :ref:`new tools <script-registerTool>`.

-Scripts can be used to implement :ref:`map export formats <script-registerMapFormat>` (only text formats for now), :ref:`custom actions <script-registerAction>` and :ref:`new tools <script-registerTool>`.
+Scripts can also :ref:`automate actions based on signals <script-connecting-to-signals>`.

 On startup, Tiled will execute any script files present in :ref:`extensions <script-extensions>`.
 In addition it is possible to run